 The PSF(SLB) portfolio is generally characterized by three broad categories: (1) discretionary real assets investments, (2) sovereign and other lands, and (3) mineral interests.
 Discretionary real assets investments consist of externally managed real estate, infrastructure, and energy/minerals investment funds; internally managed direct real estate investments, and cash.
 Sovereign and other lands consist primarily of the lands set aside to the PSF when it was created.
 Mineral interests consist of all of the minerals that are associated with PSF lands.
-The investment focus of PSF(SLB) discretionary real assets investments has shifted from internally managed direct real estate investments to externally managed real assets investment funds.
-The PSF(SLB) makes investments in certain limited partnerships that legally commit it to possible future capital contributions.
+The investment focus of PSF(SLB) discretionary real assets investment funds.
+The pSF(SLB) makes investments in certain limited partnerships that legally commit it to possible future capital contributions.
 At August 31, 2019, the remaining commitments totaled approximately \$2.5 billion.